DavisVaughan/extrachecks/README.md

 There can be a number of problems here:

+> Do not start the description with “This package”, package name, title
+> or “Functions for”.

+While it may be intuitive to start a description this way, they are actually not allowed.
+For example, instead of “this package renders slides to different formats…” or “functions for rendering slides to different formats…”, just use “Render slides to different formats…”.

 > The Description field is intended to be a (one paragraph) description
 > of what the package does and why it may be useful.
 Please elaborate.